Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 - The 47.1 combined points per game that these two squads have allowed this season are 1.9 fewer than the 49 over/under in this contest.

-- The average total in Rams games this season is 50.7, 1.7 points above Monday's total of 49.
+- Rams games this season feature an average total of 50.7 points, a number 1.7 points higher than Monday's over/under.

 - The 46.8 PPG average total in 49ers games this season is 2.2 points fewer than this game's over/under.